 She had come to the headmaster's office as soon as the day's lessons had been completed, having heard news of Professor Horace Slughorn teaching potions from some of her students.
 And now she found herself standing next to Remus, Tonks, Filius and Pamona, across the desk from the perpetually composed Albus Dumbledore.

 "Oh?"
-Pamona questioned, her curiosity piqued.
-She had rather been under the impression, as all of them had, that Horace had no desire to return to his post at the school.
+Pomona prompted, her curiosity piqued.
+She had rather been under the impression, as all of them had, that Horace had no desire to return to his post at the school and so she was extremely interested to know what had happened to encourage the man back to Hogwarts.

 "Quite," Albus said, with a subtle nod of his head.
 "Horace was rather elusive and took some persuading."
 He wasn't about to elaborate on his reasoning for going to such lengths to hire the former potions master, nor the methods he had adopted.
 It was not information that he felt he needed to share with the staff gathered before him.

 "We still have not been informed as to why Severus has stepped down," Filius pointed out.
-They had each asked after him several times over the last week, worried by their colleague's unexplained absence.
+They had each asked after him several times over the last week, worried by their colleague's unexplained absence, but the Headmaster had remained stubbornly silent in that regard.

 "Now," Albus said, smiling warmly, "I wish to speak with Remus and Tonks for a moment, if you would all be so kind."
-The dismissal in his words was clear to the heads of Gryffindor, Hufflepuff and Ravenclaw.
-The three heads of houses knew that there would be no further information coming from the Headmaster, even if they had not quite gotten the answers they were after.
+The dismissal in his words was clear to the heads of Gryffindor, Hufflepuff and Ravenclaw; and it was clear that there would be no further information coming from the Headmaster, even if they had not quite gotten the answers they were after.

 "I have mostly let the house elves deal with him," Remus admitted.
 He had made no secret about not really wanting to care for Lucius Malfoy, so he felt no guilt for not attending to the man personally.